 Career Opportunities for Data Scientists in Wisconsin with Advanced Degrees

-The following job listings have been provided as illustrative examples only, and are not meant to represent job offers or an assurance of employment.
-These examples were gathered from a survey of job vacancy announcements for data scientists in Wisconsin in February 2016:
+The following job listings are a few examples of those positions, and have been provided as illustrative examples only, and are not meant to represent job offers or an assurance of employment.

 Data Science Intern with Land’s End at Dodgeville – This internship allows recent graduates to ease into the data science field.
 An ideal candidate is required to have a graduate degree in a related field and must be familiar with SQL or another querying languages.
 The chosen intern will work with developing statistical models, investigating company problems using computer science, and interpreting incoming data.